Mahyar-Ali/Neural-Machine-Translation/README.txt

 # Neural-Machine-Translation
-A Seq2Seq model for Neural Machine Translation with Attention.
+A Seq2Seq model for Neural Machine Translation with Attention for trasnslating any lanuguage.
 --------------------------------------------------------------------------
 Model Architecture:-